-The Missouri Centennial Half Dollar was authorized to mark the 100th anniversary of the admission of Missouri to the Union.
+The Missouri Centennial Half Dollar (Buy on eBay) was authorized to mark the 100th anniversary of the admission of Missouri to the Union.
 It represented an interesting commemorative issue since it was minted in two different varieties, a tactic that would be repeated for some subsequent coins.

 Authorization called for production of up to 250,000 of the silver half dollars.
 The coins would be released at the Missouri Centennial Exposition and State Fair held in August 1921 at the state capital Sedalia.
 The original cost was $1 per coin with distribution through the Sedalia Trust Company.